Mohamed Morsi: On Islamic society and non-Muslims in Egypt

 Morsi said Coptic Christians "are certainly just as Egyptian as I am, and have as much a right to this homeland as I do."
 He said freedom of religion is a right granted by Allah and sharia commands Muslims to respect the rights of non-Muslim compatriots.
-However, in real terms the situation of Egyptian religious minorities such as Shia Muslims and Christians steadily deteriorated during the rule of the Sunni Muslim Brotherhood government and affiliated with it president Morsi.
+However, in real terms the condition of Egyptian religious minorities such as Shia Muslims and Christians steadily deteriorated during the rule of the Sunni Muslim Brotherhood government (and affiliated with it president Morsi).

+On economy

 Morsi also compared free markets to the Islamic system, but said Islam requires there to be an ethical component to ensure that the poor share in society's wealth.

-President of Egypt
+Presidency

 Morsi was sworn in on 30 June 2012, as Egypt's first democratically elected president.
 He succeeded Hosni Mubarak, who left the office of the President of Egypt vacant after being forced to resign on 11 February 2011.